LT-Intro-To-AI-SY2425/a4-tictactoe-Yonatan-Joffe/a4_writeup.md

 2. Explain how you would add a computer player to the game. you would ask for inputs in position instead of using asserts
 3. If you add a computer player, explain (doesn't have to be super technical) how you might get the computer player to play the best move every time. *Note - I am not grading this for a correct answer, I just want to know your thoughts on how you might accomplish it.
-I assume that I would teach it different game scenarios based off of where the oppenent goes since there arent that many ways the game can go.
-You would also use an if statement to block the opponent if they ever have 2 in a row
+I dont know how I would create an offensive computer but I would probably give it different functions for different first moves the oppenets makes and build a defensive program that wouldnt allow the oppent to get three in a row.